 - Place the bag on top of your mug, with the handles going over the edges

 - Put your cup on the scale and zero it out.
 Decide on how much water you want to add:

-- 160-180ml will give you a coffee with cleaner aromas
+- 160-180ml will give you a coffee with a lighter taste and clean aromas

 - Check the temperature of your water